 One great way to navigate this challenge is to learn more about your options.
 And one option is: not getting married.
 Unmarried Equality is a California-based civil rights organization which advocates for “equality and fairness for unmarried people, including people who are single, choose not to marry, cannot marry, or live together before marriage.”
 Their website provides information about and support for a variety of ways to be unmarried, as well as some resources for and about people who consciously choose not to marry.

 Have you decided to marry?
 In Oregon, the first technical step in getting married is to get a license, from the county in which you will wed.
 The Multnomah County Division of Assessment, Recording & Taxation issues marriage licenses in Multnomah County, and their website lists all the requirements and fees for getting a marriage license -- and explains the steps you’ll follow once you have your license.
 The ACLU of Oregon also has a helpful FAQ about getting married in Oregon, which includes a directory of the marriage license offices for all 36 Oregon counties.

 Once you have your license, you’ll need to find an officiant -- usually this is a religious leader or judge.
 Your county clerk or registrar’s office may have a list of judges and other officials who can perform a marriage.
-Here’s a list of Multnomah County judges who are available to marry people (pdf), from the county recorder’s office.

 Next, have your ceremony!

 If Making it Legal isn’t for you, check out one of these other books about LGBTQ couples and the law.

 Dare I say it, you may also want to think about what will happen if your relationship doesn’t last until death do you part.
 If this is an issue you want to consider, it might be helpful just to hear about other LGBTQ people’s experiences with divorce.
 Kathryn Martini’s thoughtful column about her own divorce in the July 2013 issue of the local PQ Monthly is one place to start.